The Silent Disruption: Why traditional car makers and customers will get an Electric Shock! Part III

 About the author

+Craig Bonthron is an investment manager in the Equities team, responsible for actively co-managing high conviction global equities portfolios.
+He focuses on analysing disruptive and sustainable investment trends within the technology, healthcare, industrial and consumer sectors in order to identify high conviction stock specific investment ideas.
 He joined us in 2014 from SWIP, where he was an investment director in global equities.
 Prior to SWIP, he was a portfolio manager at Kleinwort Benson Investors.
 Craig has a 1st Class honours degree in Building Surveying and an MSc with Distinction in Business Information Technology Systems from Strathclyde Business School.
-He has 18 years’ industry experience. *As at 30 April 2019.
+He has 18 years’ industry experience (as at 30 April 2019).